yussypu/database/DECISIONS.md

 1. **Case 1:** Committing transaction is the pivot (has outConflict + incoming edge from committed txn)
 2. **Case 2:** A committed reader would become a pivot (has existing incoming edge from committed txn)
-3. **Case 3:** Committing completes a chain where we're at the start (outConflict with target that has outgoing edge to another committed txn)
+3. **Case 3:** Committing completes a chain where we are at the start (outConflict with target that has outgoing edge to another committed txn)

 ### Consequences

 - **Pro:** TLC verification catches all dangerous structure scenarios
 - **Pro:** Spec matches actual SSI implementation behavior
-- **Con:** More complex SSICommit action (but correctness > simplicity for specs)
+- **Con:** More complex SSICommit action (but correctness over simplicity for specs)

 ---